Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - When required, perform unit testing: look at one instance and compare DWH vs source and identify where issues occur
 - Measure the same metrics in different ways – the data returned should be equal.
 E.g. worm graph today vs all opps in S2 today.
 - If something uses logic that has the potential of going wrong, make sure that someone else sense checks the logic I have implemented.
 Believe things are wrong until proven correct.
+- Comapre dev vs prod in the BI tool

 ## Monitoring
 The easiest way to promote data quality is to have as many eyes on as many pieces of data as possible – this way potential issues are quickly identified and fixed rather than “festering” and slowly degrading trust in the entire system.
 There is monitoring responsibility for the data team but also the business.